Understanding mortgage-backed securities

 If you purchase CMOs on the first issuance date, you may find your transactions take up to a month to settle due to the time necessary to assemble the collateral, deposit it with the trustee, and complete other legal and reporting requirements.
 Your confirmation will indicate the settlement date.
 Certain information, such as the CUSIP and stated maturity date, may not be available at the time of the trade.
 In this case, an updated confirmation will be issued when this information becomes available.

-The cash flow from mortgage-backed securities (MBS) can be somewhat irregular because the speed and timing of repayments can vary.
+The cash flow from mortgage-backed securities (MBS) can be somewhat irregular because the speed and the timing of repayments can vary.
 Generally, homeowners will prepay or refinance their mortgage loans early if market interest rates decline.
 If interest rates remain stable or increase, homeowners may put off prepayments until rates decline or other circumstances arise.

 Prepayment assumptions may be based on historic prepayment rates for each type of mortgage loan, various economic conditions, and geographic locations of specific properties, among other factors.